abcdmm/Updated_CGNet_Swara_App/README.md

 CGNet Swara is an interactive voice forum used in India.
 This is an Android app that lets users contribute to the forum and also view posts.
-The app is in Hindi.
+The app is exclusively in Hindi.